Dave Pelz: Preceptor Golf

-Pelz resigned from NASA on January 1, 1976, to concentrate on his golfing endeavours.
+Pelz resigned from NASA on January 1, 1976, to concentrate on his golfing endeavors.
 Preceptor Golf began to offer custom-fitted clubs, and developed a method of engraving a player's signature on each head in a set of stainless steel clubs.
 Pelz also launched his "Teacher Clips", a development which turns any putter into a "Teacher Putter"-like club; and developed "The True Roller", a device that rolls a perfect putt and was integral to his later research into putting.

 In 1977, Pelz began an analysis of every shot in golf.
 Using caddies, tour players and amateur golfers, he spent more than three years entering the data from thousands of rounds (shot distance, where each shot landed, relation to target, and so forth), coming to the conclusion that more than 60% of golf shots are part of the 'short game' - those made from within around 100 yards of the hole.
 He discovered that players with the best short games win the most money, and that while touring professionals miss shots from further than 100 yards from the hole by an average 7% of the total shot distance, that percentage rises to 16–20% on shots from within 100 yards.
 This research formed the basis for many of his future efforts in golf, and led to Preceptor launching "Frequency Analyzers", becoming the first club manufacturer to offer frequency-matched sets of clubs.

 Using this analysis, Pelz began teaching and coaching PGA Tour players one-on-one in their short and putting games.
-Andy North becomes first Pelz student to win a major championship, winning the U.S. Open Golf Championship at Cherry Hills Country Club.
+Andy North became the first Pelz student to win a major championship, winning the U.S. Open at Cherry Hills Country Club.

 In 1982, Preceptor launched the "Quick Change Hosel", which allows players to easily interchange shafts and clubs.
 This becomes the basis for their new custom club-fitting system, which concentrated on ball performance instead of players' heights, weights and similar factors.
 In 1984, after Pelz had tested clubs on 500 golfers, Preceptor launched the "FeatherLite" line of clubs, the first golf clubs with lighter heads on more flexible shafts.

 In 1983, Barney Adams had joined Dave Pelz Golf Inc., which included Preceptor.
 When Preceptor went bankrupt in 1986, Adams bought the assets and started Adams Golf, which he moved to Dallas, Texas in 1991.